mozilla/bedrock/docs/send-to-device.rst

 Send to Device Widget
 =====================

 The *Send to Device* widget is a single macro form which facilitates the sending of a download link from a desktop browser to a mobile device.
-The form allows sending via SMS or email, although the SMS copy & messaging is shown only to those in the configured countries.
-Geo-location is handled in JavaScript using a `bedrock view <https://github.com/mozilla/bedrock/blob/7ae0f693ab0347057b56397462351f7085205e3c/bedrock/base/views.py#L31>`_ that gets the request country from `CloudFlare CDN headers <https://support.cloudflare.com/hc/en-us/articles/200168236-What-does-CloudFlare-IP-Geolocation-do->`_.
-For users without JavaScript, the widget falls back to a standard email form.
+The form allows sending via email.

 .. important:: This widget should only be shown to a limited set of locales who are set up to receive the emails.
 For those locales not in the list, direct links to the respective app stores should be shown instead.
 If a user is on iOS or Android, CTA buttons should also link directly to respective app stores instead of showing the widget.
 This logic should be handled on a page-by-page basis to cover individual needs.

 .. note:: A full list of supported locales can be found in ``settings/base.py`` under ``SEND_TO_DEVICE_LOCALES``, which can be used in the template logic for each page to show the form.
-The countries enabled for SMS for each message are defined in the `running configuration <https://mozmeao.github.io/www-config/configs/>`_ per the environment names in ``SEND_TO_DEVICE_MESSAGE_SETS`` in the settings file.

 Usage
 -----